 Types of Careers in Metal Fabrication

-Creative types often enjoy the satisfaction of becoming a fabricator, and if you are good at figuring things out, engineering may be for you.
+Creative types often enjoy the satisfaction of becoming a fabricator.
+If you are good at figuring things out, engineering may be for you.
 If working with your hands is your thing, consider becoming a machinist.
-Those who tend to have perfectionist qualities may fit well in quality control.
+Those with perfectionist qualities may fit well in quality control.